joyliao07/portfolioReact/README.md

 # Getting Started with Create React App

-Portfolio is built with ReactJs and contains simple animation effects.
-It showcases my tech stacks, projects, and volunteer experience.
+The portfolio is built with React js and contains simple JavaScript animation effects.
+It showcases my tech stacks, projects, and volunteer experiences.
+You are welcome to send me a message by using the contact form on the website!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Tech Stack:** React js, CSS Modules, Bootstrap5, JavaScript Animation, Heroku

-Please visit deployed website https://jl-portfolio-react.herokuapp.com/.
+Please visit the deployed website https://jl-portfolio-react.herokuapp.com/.

 ## Available Scripts